-Iran's National Petrochemical Company (NPC) announced in Q115 that it will launch 15 new petrochemical units by FY16/17, thereby increasing the country's capacity by 8.5mn metric tonnes.
-Currently 60 petrochemical plans are underway in the country.
+Iran's National Petrochemical Company (NPC) announced in Q115 it will launch 15 new petrochemical units by FY16/17, thereby increasing the country's capacity by 8.5mn metric tonnes.
+Currently 60 petrochemical plans are under way in the country.
 However, Deputy Oil Minister for Petrochemical Affairs Abbas Sheri Moqaddam anticipates a lower rate of expansion with 11 new petrochemical units providing 6mn tonnes per annum (tpa) of capacity.
 With the utilisation of existing plants expected to improve, the government is anticipating an increase in petrochemicals output of 7.1mn tonnes in FY2015/16.
-Resumption of exports will also help raise Iran's share of the Middle East's production output from 25% in 2014, although there are still doubts that it will reach its target of a 41% regional market share by 2020.
-However, in the short-term, the industry is grappling with the issue of falling crude oil prices, which are leading to a concurrent slump in naphtha prices.
-With the Iranian petrochemicals industry dependent on ethane for 80% of its feedstock and naphtha for just 8%, the narrowing price differential between ethane and naphtha threatens Iranian petrochemicals margins.

 By 2022, the government targets petrochemicals output of 180mn tonnes with growth largely dependent on gas extraction, a figure that can only be achieved with vastly increased access to ethane as well as continued improvement in international relations.
-BMI forecasts that by 2019, ethylene capacity alone will total 11.08mn tpa, with the completion of the Olefins 11 and 12 projects, which will have capacities of 2.0mn tpa and 1.2mn tpa respectively.
+BMI forecasts that by 2019, ethylene capacity alone will total 11.08mn tpa, with the completion of the Olefins 11 and 12 projects, which will have capacities of 2.0mn tpa and 1.2mm tpa respectively.
 In the absence of any current decision to postpone the projects, BMI has included these capacities in its forecasts.